 Ultimate goal is to help clients find their life purposes and live lives that are aligned with their purpose.

-Perhaps you are getting the idea that whereas mentoring is largely 'advice and guidance' oriented, life coaching is more 'personal-transformation' oriented.
+Hopefully, you are getting the idea that whereas mentoring is largely 'advice and guidance' oriented, life coaching is more 'personal-transformation' oriented.

 Mentoring is often more informal in nature and offered voluntarily as a way of giving back to younger, less experienced or less advantaged people,